HUMERUS ANATOMY

 • Structure:

-• Large, rounded structure at the distal end near the elbow
+• Large, rounded structure at the distal end near your elbow

 • Divided into capitulum and trochlea by a smooth ridge